atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 B → A:  @A@
-       (verb result inside B is `pol:@A@`; the PolResponseHandler strips the `pol:` prefix, leaving just the prompt-shaped confirmation `@A@` on the wire — no separate `data:` framing, no trailing `\n@…@`.
+       (verb result inside B is `pol:@A@`; the PolResponseHandler strips the `pol:` prefix, leaving only the prompt-shaped confirmation `@A@` on the wire — no separate `data:` framing, no trailing `\n@…@`.
 A's outbound listener recognises completion by the `@<currentAtSign>@` shape.)